nuriinsyirah/AnorraClinic/README.md

 ### Administrator Walkthrough
 1. Log In: Authenticate using the admin account credentials.
-2.Admin Dashboard: Access the Admin Dashboard to view pending clinic requests and registered patient volumes.
+2. Admin Dashboard: Access the Admin Dashboard to view pending clinic requests and registered patient volumes.
 3. Approve/Deny Appointments: Navigate to the Appointments queue to instantly update the status of incoming patient requests.
 4. Manage Patients: View the patient index directory or manually add new records using the registration utility forms.